One Small Step with Fingerprints, One Giant Leap for De Novo Molecule Generation from Mass Spectra: Introduction

 Previous approaches utilising this pipeline suffer from poor performance due to the dependency of the fingerprint decoder on the fingerprints generated by the mass spectra encoder.
 Every bit that the encoder is unsure of leads to compounding errors when using the decoder.

 Our core idea lies in choosing the right decoder that mitigates the weaknesses above.
 Since fingerprints represent the presence and absence of substructures in a molecule, we focus on capturing only present substructures, making it easier for the model to piece together the overall structure.
 Additionally, a decoder that uses the transformer architecture would be able to scale well with more training data.
-These two points can be met by using \textsc{MolForge} ~\citep{ucakReconstructionLosslessMolecular2023} as the decoder in our pipeline.
+These two points can be met by using \textsc{MolForge} ~\citep{ucakReconstructionLosslessMolecular2023} as the decoder.
+Our overall pipeline is shown in Figure \ref{fig:pipeline}.

-Our key contributions are: \begin{itemize} \item We chose \textsc{MIST} \citep{MISTgoldmanAnnotatingMetaboliteMass2023} for spectrum-to-fingerprint encoding with \textsc{MolForge} ~\citep{ucakReconstructionLosslessMolecular2023} decoder for our two-stage pipeline for \emph{de novo} molecular structure generation from mass spectra. \item We demonstrate that training the fingerprint-to-structure decoder on a larger dataset with varying chemical domains significantly enhances generalisation and structure recovery, even when fingerprint similarity to ground truth is moderate. \item Our method outperforms previous state-of-the-art by an order of magnitude, achieving 28\% top-1 and 36\% top-10 structure generation accuracy on the MassSpecGym \citep{bushuievMassSpecGymBenchmarkDiscovery2024a} dataset. \end{itemize}
+Our key contributions are: \begin{itemize} \item We chose \textsc{MIST} \citep{MISTgoldmanAnnotatingMetaboliteMass2023} for spectrum-to-fingerprint encoding with \textsc{MolForge} \citep{ucakReconstructionLosslessMolecular2023} decoder for our two-stage pipeline for \emph{de novo} molecular structure generation from mass spectra. \item We demonstrate that training the fingerprint-to-structure decoder on a larger dataset with varying chemical domains significantly enhances generalisation and structure recovery, even when fingerprint similarity to ground truth is moderate. \item Our method outperforms previous state-of-the-art by an order of magnitude, achieving 31\% top-1 and 40\% top-10 structure generation accuracy on the MassSpecGym \citep{bushuievMassSpecGymBenchmarkDiscovery2024a} dataset. \end{itemize}